mitja/llamatunnel/README.md

 ### Can I Publish the Services Deeper Level Subdomain like ollama.home.example.com?

-This is not possible with the free Cloudflare account.
 If you want to proxy a wildcard DNS record on a deeper level like `*.local.example.com` you can subscribe to [Cloudflare Advanced Certificate Manager](https://developers.cloudflare.com/ssl/edge-certificates/advanced-certificate-manager/).
 For more information, see the Cloudflare Blog post [Wildcard proxy for everyone](https://blog.cloudflare.com/wildcard-proxy-for-everyone) by Hannes Gerhart.

 ### How Can I Add Monitoring and Logging?